-SWISS BEAR IS NOT ACTIVELY PURSUING A SOCIAL DISTRICT IN NEW BERN, BUT SOCIAL DISTRICTS ARE OPENING THROUGHOUT NC.
-THIS SITE IS INTENDED TO BE JUST ONE SOURCE THAT PROVIDES INFORMATION ABOUT SOCIAL DISTRICTS.
+Although New bern does not currently have a SOCIAL DISTRICT, SOCIAL DISTRICTS ARE successfully OPENING THROUGHOUT NC.
+THIS SITE IS INTENDED TO BE JUST ONE SOURCE That PROVIDEs accurate INFORMATION ABOUT SOCIAL DISTRICTS.

 What is a Social District?

 A social district is a specific area in which alcoholic beverages are allowed to be carried in designated containers on the street.
 The League of Municipalities recently provided a guidance document on on the Updated House Bill 211 (SL2022-49) Social Distirict Law which you can read here.

 How IS a Social District CREATED?

 The way the law is written, the following must be addressed to create a social district:

 1. A geographic zone must be established and a map of that zone must be filed with the ABC.